BillaBear/website/content/posts/a-complete-review-recurly-vs-stripe-billing.md

   description: Explore an unbiased, in-depth comparison of Recurly and Stripe Billing.
 Learn about features, pricing, payment methods, and more to make an informed choice.
   title: "A Complete Review: Recurly vs. Stripe Billing"
 ---
 Let us start out with a fact: The billing system you choose can make or break your business.
-In today’s digital age, the right billing system not only simplifies your revenue collection but also offers flexibility, scalability, and a host of other features.
+In today's digital age, the right billing system not only simplifies your revenue collection but also offers flexibility, scalability, and a host of other features.
 These can all significantly impact your bottom line.
-It doesn’t matter if you're a startup or an already established enterprise - understanding the nuances between different billing systems is very important for making an informed decision.
+It doesn't matter if you're a startup or an already established enterprise - understanding the nuances between different billing systems is very important for making an informed decision.
 You should in no way neglect it.
 But the first step to making the right decision is to gain an understanding of the different options that are available.
 How do you do that?
 By looking at their features and comparing them!
 In this review, we will take a good look at two popular billing systems - Recurly and Stripe Billing - to help you make that critical choice.

 ## Criteria for Comparison